person holding pile of books cicely berry

 Adler and her approach to acting

 Stella Adler, a student of Stanislavski, developed her own approach to acting that focused on imagination and the understanding of the given circumstances.
+Adler believed that actors should fully immerse themselves in the world of the play.

+In her technique, actors can use their imagination to create a rich and nuanced performance.
 Her technique emphasizes the importance of script analysis, character development, and the exploration of subtext.
-Adler’s teachings continue to be influential in the world of acting.
+Adler’s teachings continue to be influential in the world of acting and her uta hagen technique is still widely practiced.

 Adler believed that actors should live their lives in a particular way to inform their art.
 She believed they should notice the subjective artistry in every element of life, and then use this way of living to inspire meaning into their work.